1Marc/marcgrabanski.com/src/pages/articles/2019-01-12-new-frontendmasters-com/index.md

 layout: 'post'
 ---

-The new web stack we built is an absolute pleasure to work with.
-We built the new [Frontend Masters](https://frontendmasters.com) website and build system with two goals in mind:
+We built it about a year ago now, but the new web stack we built is an absolute pleasure to work with.
+I'd like to share a few tidbits what makes it so great.

+The new [Frontend Masters](https://frontendmasters.com) website was built system with two goals in mind:

 1. Performance – it's ⚡️ fast!
 2. Solid developer experience - the tools need to show your updates automatically.